keflavich/despotic/doc/sphinx/quickstart.rst

   gmc = cloud(fileName="cloudfiles/MilkyWayGMC.desp", verbose=True)

-Note the optional argument ``verbose``, which we have set to ``True``.
+Note that, if you're not running DESPOTIC from the directory where you installed it, you'll need to include the full path to the ``cloudfiles`` subdirectory in this command.
+Also note the optional argument ``verbose``, which we have set to ``True``.
 Most DESPOTIC methods accept the ``verbose`` argument, which causes them to produce printed output containing a variety of information.
 By default DESPOTIC operations are silent.

 Computing Temperatures
 ----------------------